jaygriggsau/wellread/readme.md

 # :book: Well Read
-This app is an online book club, add books to your reading list, reccomend books and see what is popular.
+This app is an online book club, add books to your reading list, reccomend books and see what books are popular.

 ## :computer: https://ancient-dawn-90476.herokuapp.com/ (#) to see my live project!